LinkedPasts/linked-places-format/tsv_0.4.md

 **aat_types**

-One or more AAT integer IDs from WHG's subset list of 160 place type concepts ([tsv](feature-types-AAT_20210118.tsv); [xlsx showing hierarchy](feature-types-AAT_20210118.xlsx).
-While not required, this mapping will make records more discoverable in WHG interfaces. _semicolon-delimited_.
+One or more AAT integer IDs from WHG's subset list of 165 place type concepts ([tsv](feature-types-AAT_20230312.tsv); [xlsx showing hierarchy](feature-types-AAT_20230312.xlsx).
+While not required, this mapping is encouraged because it will make records more discoverable in WHG interfaces. _semicolon-delimited_.

 >*NOTES*
 >